 Double opt-in: an underrated growth tool

-I’m a huge fan of double (confirmed) opt-in.
-Lean lists mean better results, and email deliverability is so much better when you have proven your list with double opt-in.
+I’m a huge fan of confirmed (double) opt-in.
+Lean lists mean better results, and email deliverability is so much better when you have verified your list with double opt-in.
 It’s also a good security measure, to prevent anyone from injecting spam traps or sending other harmful emails to your list.

-It’s great to see a bigger take-up of confirmed opt-in – a relief after the Q2 drop.
+It’s great to see a bigger, continuous take-up of confirmed opt-in – a relief after the Q2 2018 drop.
 This confirms my hunch that we needed to wait til the GDPR dust settled.

 This once again proves that email list quality trumps quantity.